chronogeran/emu-coop/MODDING.md

     Bit operation functions.

+* `mainDriver:executeNextFrame(fun)`

+    Enqueues a function to be executed on the next frame update.
+Useful when you receive a trigger but want to wait for some other changes to take place.

 In addition, you can probably expect the [snes9x-rr](https://github.com/TASVideos/snes9x-rr/wiki) functions are available.
 Unless you're running in FCEUX, maybe?
 Life is an adventure.

 # Are you stuck?